Teacher Aide Pay Equity Claim

 • longer-term work to address other issues affecting teacher aides.

-Ongoing requirements for schools
+Ongoing requirements

-When we investigated the teacher aide pay equity claim along with NZSTA and NZEI Te Riu Roa, we gathered information about teacher aide work, and created the Work Matrix.
+When we investigated the teacher aide pay equity claim along with NZSTA and NZEI Te Riu Roa, we gathered information about teacher aide work and created the work matrix.

-• General support (classroom/academic)
+• general support (classroom/academic)

-• Te Ao Māori - acknowledging the principles of the Treaty of Waitangi, and the bicultural foundations of Aotearoa New Zealand, all students should have the opportunity to acquire knowledge of te reo Māori me ōna tikanga.
+• te ao Māori (acknowledging the principles of the Treaty of Waitangi and the bicultural foundations of Aotearoa New Zealand, all students should have the opportunity to acquire knowledge of te reo Māori me ōna tikanga).

 Grading existing teacher aides

-The employer will need to assess the regular and ongoing skills, demands and responsibilities of each teacher aide role.
-The teacher aide’s grade will need to reflect the highest-level skills, demands, and responsibilities that are required for competent performance of the role.
-An employer will need to consider what makes up the majority of the role, and not things that are a one-off or isolated event.
-Teacher aides do not have to do every activity in a grade in order to be placed in a particular Work Matrix grade.
+The teacher aide’s grade will need to reflect the highest-level skills, demands and responsibilities that are required for competent performance of the role.
+An employer will need to consider what makes up the majority of the role and not things that are a one-off or isolated event.

 Grading new teacher aides

-The employer will need to determine job descriptions and / or other written requirements and the applicable Work Matrix Grade for all positions as part of the recruitment process.
-Upon appointment, each teacher aide role must be placed in a Work Matrix Grade (A, B, C, or D) using the same approach for grading existing Teacher Aides.
+The employer will need to determine job descriptions and/or other written requirements and the applicable work matrix grade for all positions as part of the recruitment process.

 Job descriptions

-In cases where a job description and / or written requirements for an existing position does not exist, the current employee needs to be consulted in determining a job description.
+In cases where a job description and/or written requirements for an existing position does not exist, the current employee needs to be consulted in determining a job description.

-The job description and / or written requirements for the role may be reviewed by the employer and teacher aide and may be updated as required by the employer following consultation with the teacher aide.
+The job description and/or written requirements for the role may be reviewed by the employer and teacher aide and may be updated as required by the employer following consultation with the teacher aide.

-Substantial changes to a job description and / or written requirements for a position may not be made until after the employer has consulted the teacher aide and tried to reach an agreement.
+Substantial changes to a job description and/or written requirements for a position may not be made until after the employer has consulted the teacher aide and tried to reach an agreement.

 New pay rates

-Employers are required to continue to offer teacher aides the new pay equity rates according to their given Work Matrix grade.
-Employers can treat the stated rate as the minimum rates of pay and can offer a pay rate above the maximum of the rate of each Grade specified if they wish.
+Employers are required to continue to offer teacher aides the new pay equity rates according to their given work matrix grade.
+Employers can treat the stated rate as the minimum rates of pay and can offer a pay rate above the maximum of the rate of each grade specified if they wish.

 Education Payroll will have automatically translated every eligible teacher aide from the old pay scale to the new pay equity pay scale using a 'point to point' movement.
-This was based on the translation rules in the settlement agreement and was implemented in February 2021.

 Teacher aide hours

-Following the implementation of this settlement, an employer’s ability to vary the hours of work of teacher aides has been limited.
 This is to a maximum variation of 25% of the hours the teacher aide is currently employed to perform in any 12-month period.

 Annual progression

-Progression through steps within the minimum and maximum rates that apply to each Work Matrix Grade will occur on a teacher aide’s anniversary date each year.
 This is unless the employer considers that the teacher aide has not met the standards of performance as assessed by the employer against the job description or written requirements for the position.
-The employer will need to inform the teacher aide of this no later than two months prior to the progression being due.
+The employer will need to inform the teacher aide of this no less than 2 months before the progression is due.

 Every year, employers should set up a meeting with their teacher aides to discuss their role and performance.
-This is an opportunity to ensure a teacher aide’s job description / written requirements are up to date and accurately reflects their role and placement in the work matrix.
+This is an opportunity to ensure a teacher aide’s job description/written requirements are up to date and accurately reflects their role and placement in the work matrix.

 Funding the settlement